 I absolutely love sweetened condensed milk and could eat it by the spoonful right out of the can.
-Now, did you know there is such a thing as sweetened condensed coconut milk?
+But for me and some of my family members, dairy isn’t always the best choice for dietary and health reasons.
+So imagine how happy I was when I discovered sweetened condensed coconut milk!

 Jump to: